-Mammillaria plumosa is a clustering cactus forming a mound of globose stems up to 5 inches (12.5 cm) tall and up to 16 inches (40 cm) in diameter.
-The stems are up to 2.8 inches (7 cm) in diameter and completely covered in white, downy spines.
-The flowers are creamy-white, greenish-yellow or dull pink and appear in late summer.
+Mammillaria plumosa is a clustering cactus that forms a mound of globose stems, completely covered in white, downy spines.
+It grows up to 5 inches (12.5 cm) tall and up to 16 inches (40 cm) in diameter.
+The individual stems are up to 2.8 inches (7 cm) in diameter.
+Flowers are creamy-white, greenish-yellow, or dull pink and appear in late summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.

 Repot as needed, preferably during the warm season.
 To repot Mammillaria, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.